 After law school, Mr. Small clerked on the United States Court of Appeals for the Eleventh Circuit for the Honorable Joseph W. Hatchett and has practiced law in both small and large firm settings.
 Mr. Small currently manages his own law practice where he represents an independent special taxing district as its outside general counsel and private clients in employment and contract matters.
 Before starting his own law firm, Mr. Small was a partner and associate in the law firm of Holland & Knight, LLP, where he practiced commercial litigation and employment law in its Tampa, Washington, D.C. and Orlando offices.

-Mr. Small’s significant community activities have also included multi-year appointments to the ABA Commission on Homelessness and Poverty (member 2012-17, chair, 2014-17), Access to Legal Services Committee of The Florida Bar's Vision 2016 Commission (2013-15), Alumni Board of UVA Law School Program in Law and Public Service (2008-2014); ABA House of Delegates (Florida Bar delegate, 2005-2012), Florida Legal Services, Inc. Board of Directors (2005-2011), ABA's Standing Committee on Pro Bono and Public Service (2009-2012), Florida Bar Judicial Nominating Procedures Committee (2006-2012), Virgil Hawkins Florida Chapter of NBA Executive Board (2008-10), ABA's Commission on Racial and Ethnic Diversity in the Profession (2000-03), the University of Virginia Law School Alumni Council (2001-04), and the Selection Committee for the University of Virginia School of Law Dillard Scholar Program (1994-2006).
+Mr. Small’s significant leadership and community service activities have also included multi-year appointments to the Diversity, Inclusion and Mission Committee of Red Cross National Capital Area (2019-Present), the ABA Commission on Homelessness and Poverty (member 2012-17, chair, 2014-17), Access to Legal Services Committee of The Florida Bar's Vision 2016 Commission (2013-15), Alumni Board of UVA Law School Program in Law and Public Service (2008-2014); ABA House of Delegates (Florida Bar delegate, 2005-2012), Florida Legal Services, Inc. Board of Directors (2005-2011), ABA's Standing Committee on Pro Bono and Public Service (2009-2012), Florida Bar Judicial Nominating Procedures Committee (2006-2012), Virgil Hawkins Florida Chapter of NBA Executive Board (2008-10), ABA's Commission on Racial and Ethnic Diversity in the Profession (2000-03), the University of Virginia Law School Alumni Council (2001-04), and the Selection Committee for the University of Virginia School of Law Dillard Scholar Program (1994-2006).
 Mr. Small was also a founding member of the Ron Brown Scholar Selection Committee (1997-2003) and a founding member and chair of the Public Schools Committee of the ABA's Section on Individual Rights and Responsibilities (1997-99).